SashaD826/Portfolio/README.md

   **Goal:** To forecast the potential value of the portfolio over a 10-year period.
 To calculate the probability of incurring loss vs. the probability of assets doubling or tripling in value.

-  **Obstacles:** Prices of non-US assets have to be converted to USD.
+  **Challenge:** Prices of non-US assets have to be converted to USD.
 The model performs daily rebalancing to maintain constant asset weights over the ten-year period.
 While this simplifies the model, it provides a more consistent baseline for modeling than allowing asset allocation to drift.

   - Python code: [`Monte Carlo Simulation Python`](https://github.com/SashaD826/Portfolio/blob/main/monte_carlo_sim.ipynb)